 You’ll be surprised with the results your email automation will generate for you!

 If you’ve yet to choose an email marketing platform – or if you’re wondering about the right tool to choose, go for Sendlane.

-These are the tools we use every day in our company and we highly recommend you check them out.
+This is a tools we use every day in our company and we highly recommend you check it out.

 With that being said, let us know in the comment section which tip you liked best and what tools you use for your email marketing!

 - Traffic Academy: Get In the Driver’s Seat!
 (Part 2) - January 14, 2018